-URL Recommended Prerequisites Design and Development of Mechanical Products Course content Introduction to Knowledge-Based Engineering Systems for Engineers (KBE), Expert Systems and Rule-Based programming.
-Basic models Expert Systems development: MOKA, KNOMAD, CommonKADS.
-Design Automation (DA), CAD systems programming, Design Rules using the VB.NET language and the iLogic tool.
-Differences between: Parametric Design, Design Automation via CAD customization and Expert Systems.
+Expert Systems For Engineers and Design Automation for Mechanical Products customization and Expert Systems.
 Essential principles of Knowledge Engineering using Rules, developing Expert Systems with CLIPS, complexity management for Design Automation in mechanical systems.
-Connecting Expert Systems to other systems such as: CAD / CAM / CAE, PLM, ERP etc. Expected learning outcomes and Upon successful completion of this course, students will be able to: competences to be acquired: • Know the essential principles of Knowledge-Based Systems for Engineers. • Know the basic principles of Knowledge Engineering using rules. • Know the basic models for development of Expert Systems: MOKA, KNOMAD, CommonKADS.
-Develop design rules. • Customize a CAD system to automate parts, assemblies and two-dimensional construction drawings. • Know how to extend the capabilities of a CAD system through API programming. • Create custom interfaces that extend the functionality of the CAD system.
+Connecting Expert Systems to other systems such as: CAD / CAM / CAE, PLM.
+ERP etc. Expected learning Upon successful completion of this course, students will be outcomes and able to: competences to be Know the essential principles of Knowledge-Based acquired: Systems for Engineers.
+Know the basic principles of Knowledge Engineering using rules.
+Know the basic models for development of Expert Systems: MOKA, KNOMAD, CommonKADS.
+Develop design rules.
+Customize a CAD system to automate parts, assemblies and two-dimensional construction drawings.
+Know how to extend the capabilities of a CAD system through API programming.
+Create custom interfaces that extend the functionality of the CAD system.
 Understand how an Expert System can be connected to other systems such as: PLM, ERP, CAD / CAM / CAE etc. Teaching methods Lectures